juanpc2018/Amiga-Guide-4000-4000T/README.md

 Emulate Kickstart 1.3 ROM in RAM on Newer [Kickstart](https://en.wikipedia.org/wiki/Kickstart_(Amiga)) </br>
 SW came with [CU Amiga Magazine issue 037 - March 1993](https://archive.org/details/cuamiga-magazine-037/page/n11/mode/2up) </br>
 Requires minimum 1MB of FastRAM, Today thats Not a problem, most CPU accelerator boards have plenty of Fast RAM. </br>
-The SW is Not available on [aminet website](https://aminet.net/) "Amiga AppStore / Pre-PPA Repository" </br>
+The SW is Not available on [aminet website](https://aminet.net/) "Amiga AppStore" / Pre-PPA Repository. </br>

-Amiga 4000 is Pre-TCP/IP era, pre-SSL era </br>
+Amiga 4000 is pre-TCP/IP, pre-SSL era </br>
 there are several Ehternet 100Mbps cards available for Zorro slots. </br>
-but requires several software to connect to internet and websites like: Aminet directly. </br>
+but requires several software to connect to modern internet websites like: Aminet directly. </br>
-like [iBrowser](https://www.ibrowse-dev.net/download.php) has CPU SSL emulation layer </br>
+[iBrowser](https://www.ibrowse-dev.net/download.php) has CPU SSL emulation layer </br>
 Newer latest generation CPU Accelerator boards, some have HW SSL decoder like A3660 + FPGA Accelerator board. </br>
 New ZZ9000 GPU firmware update also has planned SSL HW Accelerator / Decoder. </br>

-to trasfer files from FreeDOS / MS-DOS "FAT16/32" to Amiga FastFileSystem "FFS" </br>
+to trasfer files from FreeDOS / MS-DOS "FAT16/32" Floppy to Amiga FastFileSystem "FFS" </br>
-AmigaOS has an emulator SW, does Not start at boot by default </br>
+AmigaOS has an emulator, does Not start at boot by default. </br>

 The other ways: "writing Amiga 880k floppy directly on Mac/PC/Linux" has different options:  </br>
 HW [KryoFlux Floppy emulator](https://kryoflux.com/?page=kf_features) </br>
 SW [Amiga Explorer](https://www.amigaforever.com/ae/) machine-to-machine communication using serial port, or USB Bluetooth (RS-232) adapters. </br>
 Gotek USB Floppy Emulators "STM32" with optional HxC Firmware &/or Flash Floppy Firmware </br>
 WinUAE, FS-UAE, E-UAE "Linux" </br>

-the Amiga 1200 is "the same" AGA Graphics custom chip like 4000 in a compact format, </br>
+the Amiga 1200 has "the same" AGA Graphics custom chip like 4000 in a compact format, </br>
-like Atari Falcon 030 vs Mega or TT030 </br>
+like Atari Falcon 030 vs. Atari Mega or TT030 </br>

-Amiga has a software that allow to run macOS8.1 designed for Motorola 68K CPU </br>
+Amiga has a software that allow to run macOS 8.1 designed for Motorola 68K CPU's </br>
 "The fastest Mac is an Amiga" </br>
-both Amiga & Apple had UnixOS A/UX & AMIX </br>
+Apple, Amiga & AtariST had Unix OS called: A/UX & AMIX </br>
 some claim that Classic Macs were locked in ROM Bios so it cannot be upgraded to 060 CPU's </br>
 because Mac was moving to PPC, did Not wanted a Fair comptetition. </br>

-Early 4000D "Desktop" all had battery leak that damaged the boards </br>
+Early 4000D "Desktop" (1992-1993) all had battery leak that damaged the boards </br>
 A4000-CR "Cost-Reduced" verson (1993-1994) battery was replaced with coin battery. </br>
 several Amiga enthusiasts repaired the "survivors" from land fills & recycling centers </br>
+some repairs are on several YouTube channels </br>
 4000D (1992-1994) has differet board revisions "was a work in progress" </br>
-some repairs were not feasible "too much damage", thats how Recreation Boards were born. </br>
+some repairs were not feasible "too much damage" thats how Recreation Boards were born. </br>

-A4000"T" Tower has a different coin battery, there is only 1 Rev4 board,  </br>
+A4000T "Tower" has a different coin battery like -CR, but there is only 1 Rev4 board,  </br>
-has built-in SCSI-2 NEC 53C710 controller. </br>
+has built-in SCSI-2 NEC 53C710 controller, Desktop does Not have SCSI-2. </br>
+4000T Requires a different Rom Kickstart with SCSI-2 drivers. </br>
-A4000"D" has many optional Card upgrades like SCSI-2 Axxx </br> schematics were reverse eng. and recreation boards were made.  </br>
+A4000D has many optional 3rd party SCSI Cards available </br> schematics were reverse eng. and recreation boards were made.  </br>

 Amiga 4000 series D/T have Zorro-3 Slots "faster" </br>
 AGA video chipset </br>
 All Amigas come with a "basic" GPU, that requires special 15KHz monitor, or scan converter  </br>
-rare DB23 connector / adapter to VGA </br>
+rare DB23 connector + adapter to DB15 VGA </br>
 The A/T had standard AT Power supply "low efficiency 68%"  </br>
 The "D" had a different custom PSU, with different connectors. </br>